EdwinJarvisToronto/Artificial_Intelligence/Assignment 2/README.md

-# Assignment 2 - Impact Isolation
+# Assignment 2 - Wraparound Impact Isolation

 This assignment will cover some of the concepts discussed in the Adversarial Search lectures.
 You will be implementing game playing agents for a variant of the game Isolation.